 A typical WMA is produced at a temperature around 20 – 40 °C lower than an equivalent Hot Mix Asphalt.
-Less energy is involved and, during the paving operations, the temperature in the mix is lower, resulting in improved working conditions for the crew and an earlier opening of the road.
+Significantly less energy is involved and, consequently, less fumes are produced (as rule of thumb, a reduction of 25ºC produces a reduction of 75% of fumes emission).
+In addition, during the paving operations, the temperature of the material is lower, resulting in improved working conditions for the crew and an earlier opening of the road.

 Cold Mix Asphalt

 Cold mixes are produced without heating the aggregate.
-This is only possible, due to the use of a specific bitumen emulsion which breaks either during compaction or during mixing.
-After breaking, the emulsion coats the aggregate and over time, increases its strengths.
+This is only possible, due to the use of bitumen emulsified in water, which breaks either during compaction or during mixing.
+Producing the coating of the aggregate.
+Over the curing time, water evaporates and strength increases.
 Cold mixes are particularly recommendable for lightly trafficked roads.

 Cold Mix Asphalt layer